efleurantin2103/AlgoSpace/Scalar_Paper_3cases/README.md

 # Schrödinger Operators Interacting at Two Distinct Scales

-This directory contains the computational codes associated with the paper:
+**Note: The main files have been temporarily removed from this repository.**

-"ON THE SPECTRUM OF SCHRÖDINGER OPERATORS INTERACTING AT TWO DISTINCT SCALES"
+This directory contains the computational codes associated with the paper: "ON THE SPECTRUM OF SCHRÖDINGER OPERATORS INTERACTING AT TWO DISTINCT SCALES"

 ## Usage Restrictions
 These codes are provided for research reproducibility and verification purposes.
 Any use of these codes must: